 Enhancement Tools

-Barrel distortion is associated with wide angle (or minimal zoom) lenses.
+Barrel distortion is associated with wide angle, short focal length lenses.
 It causes the images to appear slightly spherical (curved outward) like a barrel.
 You can notice this when you have straight features close to the image’s peripheral sides.
-Pincushion distortion is the opposite defect and is associated with Telephoto lenses (maximum zoom) or underwater images.
+Pincushion distortion is the opposite defect and is associated with telephoto, long focal length lenses or underwater images.
 The images appear pinched (bent inward) toward the center.
-The Pincushion is often less noticeable than barrel but are equally visible near the edges.
-These distortions can easily be eliminated without visible loss in quality with this tool.
+Pincushion distortion is often less noticeable than barrel distortion but are equally visible near the edges.
+This tool can easily eliminate these distortions without much visible loss in quality.

 备注

-This tool treats the geometrical distortions.
+This tool only treats geometrical distortions.
 Chromatic aberrations will not be corrected by this tool.
-See the Lens Auto Correction tool instead.
+The Lens Auto Correction tool corrects both distortions and chromatic aberrations.

 The following figures explain the main types of geometrical distortions: